Kimberlina Power Plant

 The 40-acre site provides ample space for both future R&D programs and continuous full scale commercial operations.
 It is ideally situated - wedged in between heavy and light oil fields thirsty for steam and CO2, in the middle of the water-deprived nut and fruit orchards of of the Central Valley, and sitting on top of a WESTCARB-identified CO2 storage field.
-The site is host to Areva Solar's Kimberlina Solar-Thermal demonstration facility.
+The site is also host to Areva Solar's Kimberlina Solar-Thermal demonstration facility (currently non-operational).

 Placerita Power Plant

-CES further acquired some of the land surrounding PPP, including the associated mineral rights, to provide for an ideal test site for power a CES CHP concept producing steam for thermal oil recovery, while selling zero-emission power into the Californian power grid.
+CES also acquired land surrounding PPP, including the associated mineral rights, to provide for an ideal test site for power a CES CHP concept producing steam for thermal oil recovery, while selling zero-emission power into the Californian power grid.